suvamkumarnanda/Dental_DashBoard_Management/README.md

 ## Features:
-- Admin Login
+- Admin Login ,Admin Dashboard
-- Patient login
+- Patient login, Patient Dashboard
 - Patient Can book Appointment
 - Admin Can manage Upcoming Appointment
 - Patient can see their Upcoming Appointments